iamflorencejay/LBRY-Vault-website/index.md

 If you want to setup Multi Signature wallet follow [this guide.](https://lbry.com/faq/multisig)

-# Use Ledger device with LBRY Vault
+## Use your Ledger device with LBRY Vault

 Currently to store you need to use modified version of Electrum app which has been modified to support LBRY Credits.